-Letter of Intent (2 pages maximum): A letter of intent with due date 03/21/2023 is required for each application.
-Submission of letters of intent will assist with 1) ensuring that projects are appropriate for the program before applicants invest effort in preparing a full proposal; 2) planning the review of applications; and 3) organizing interactions between the CIEHS and potential applicants during the application preparation period.
+Letter of Intent (2 pages maximum): A letter of intent with due date 10/11/2023 is required for each application.
+Submission of letters of intent will assist with 1) ensuring that projects are appropriate for the program before applicants invest effort in preparing a full proposal; 2) planning the review of applications; and 3) organizing interactions between the CIEHS cores and potential applicants during the application preparation period.
 Letters of intent should specify which NIEHS Emerging Strategic Opportunity you are applying for, if any, include the names of the principal investigator and key personnel, the title of the project, an abstract summarizing the proposed work, keywords related to the project, and a lay summary that describes how this project directly or indirectly affects community members within the geographic focus area of P30 Center ("Louisville Regional Community," encompassing Kentuckiana and western Kentucky).
 Applicants for the Interdisciplinary Award category should identify in the letter of intent the collaborating established CIEHS co-investigator(s).
 Letters of intent should be submitted by email to the Pilot Project Program service account (pilotprojects@louisville.edu).
-Lav Summary sections will undergo review by members of the Community Stakeholder Advisory Board based on the criteria of significance and community relevance, while the Letters of intent will undergo administrative review by CIEHS.
+Lay Summary sections will undergo review by members of the Community Stakeholder Advisory Board based on the criteria of significance and community relevance, while the Letters of intent will undergo administrative review by CIEHS.
 Both of these will factor into selecting applicants from whom full proposals will be invited.
-These applicants will be informed in late September.
+These applicants will be informed in late October.

-Proposal Format: Applications for pilot projects will contain the following elements: Cover Page, Abstract, Biosketches, Detailed Budget, Budget Justification, Specific Aims, Research Strategy, Bibliography and References Cited, Vertebrate Animals (if applicable), Letters of Support (if applicable), Resource Sharing Plan(s), Authentication of Key Biological and/or Chemical Resources (if applicable), and PHS Human Subjects and Clinical Trials Information (if applicable).
+Proposal Format: Once applicants have been invited to submit full applications but before the 11/17/23 deadline, they will be required to consult with the IHFSC.
+This will help applicants identify potential collaborators, CIEHS core resources, etc. that could enhance and strengthen the project.
+Applications for pilot projects will contain the following elements: Cover Page, Abstract, Biosketches, Detailed Budget, Budget Justification, Specific Aims, Research Strategy, Bibliography and References Cited, Vertebrate Animals (if applicable), Letters of Support (if applicable), Resource Sharing Plan(s), Authentication of Key Biological and/or Chemical Resources (if applicable), and PHS Human Subjects and Clinical Trials Information (if applicable).
 Submit the application as a single pdf file attachment by email to the Pilot Project Program service account (pilotprojects@louisville.edu).